hashicorp/terraform-website/content/source/docs/cloud/integrations/splunk/index.html.md

 ### Splunk Cloud

-Support for Splunk Cloud is coming soon.
+There are no special prerequisites for Splunk Cloud users.

 ### Splunk Enterprise